marcelovmaciel/marcelovmaciel/README.md

 I mostly use Julia, Python, Lean, and R.

-I like code that exposes structure: preference profiles as data, voting rules as functions, institutions as mechanisms, concepts as types, simulations as arguments, and visualizations as cognitive scaffolding.

 Outside code, I am usually ~~(having a beer)~~ reading political theory, philosophy of science, cybernetics, or mathematics.